-For the quarter ended April 30, 2005, we recorded net income from continuing operations of \$2.1 million, compared to net income for the comparable quarter of 2004 of \$1.4 million.
+For the quarter ended July 31, 2005, we recorded net income of \$1.2 million, compared to net income for the comparable quarter of 2004 of \$0.2 million.

-During the quarter ended April 30, 2005, our results of operations were affected by several significant factors, which are discussed below.
-Our revenues decreased approximately \$0.6 million, reflecting a decrease in sales of \$1.4 million which was partially offset by an increase in leasing revenues of \$0.8 million from the corresponding quarter in the prior fiscal year.
+During the quarter ended July 31, 2005, our results of operations were affected by several significant factors, which are discussed below.
+Our revenues increased approximately \$0.6 million, reflecting an increase in leasing revenues of \$1.4 million, which was partially offset by a decrease in sales of \$0.8 million from the corresponding quarter in the prior fiscal year.

 Our fixed and variable costs are important factors affecting our results of operations.
-Due to the size and age of our seismic equipment lease pool, depreciation expense, which amounted to \$2.2 million for the quarter ended April 30, 2005, is our single largest expense item.
+Due to the size and age of our seismic equipment lease pool, depreciation expense, which amounted to \$2.2 million for the quarter ended July 31, 2005, historically has been our single largest expense item.
 This expense will vary between periods based on acquisitions of new equipment and sales of equipment with remaining depreciable life.
 Direct costs of seismic leasing are variable expenses that fluctuate with our equipment leasing revenues.
 The main components of this cost are freight, sublease expenses and repairs and maintenance, to the extent that repairs performed are normal wear and tear and not billable to the lease customer.